-A dog owner understands that certain situations will come up that immediate medical attention is required.
-Unlike humans, dogs do not have a mobile service that will come to their rescue to safely transport them to a medical facility.
+A dog owner understands that certain situations will come up and that immediate medical attention is required.
+Unlike humans, dogs do not have a mobile service that will come to their rescue to transport them to a medical facility safely.
 One or two of these services may exist, but it is highly unlikely that you live within the radius that they service, so you have to ensure that when your dog is in immediate danger, you do what you can to help them, and that is where doggy first aid is a huge help.

 First aid is the first line of defence from infection and has been known to save lives on countless occasions.
 We often do not see the need for first aid when it comes to our dogs, but rest assured, it is essential for every dog owner to be well versed in any first aid they can gain knowledge in to help the dog.
 All forms of first aid are great to know, but one that is beneficial but rarely thought of is how to treat a dog who comes too close to barbed wire.

 Barbed wire is a common material used for a number of reasons.
 The most common cause is when putting up a fence.
 Barbed wire is put in place to keep something in or keep something out.
 Whatever the case may be, barbed wire is used in many areas, and sometimes these areas are abandoned, leaving the dangerous material out where any animal can come in contact with it.